 Percentages are found in many contexts beyond practice problems in math textbooks.
-One of the best examples is sale prices, which are often advertised as a particular percent off of a price.
-Tips on a restaurant bill are also thought of as percentages of a number.
-It is important to be able to both calculate the exact percent of a number for some problems and to estimate in your head the percent of a number in other contexts.
+One of the best examples is sale prices, which are often advertised as a particular percentage off of a price.
+Tips on a restaurant bill are also usually calculated as a percentage of the total bill.
+Knowing how to calculate percentages is a useful skill; sometimes you'll need to know the exact percent of a number, while others only require an estimate.
+You can perform these calculations in your head or using a calculator.

-Multiply the number by the decimal.
-If you are told that 72 percent of all students have cell phones and there are 30 students in the class, you can figure out how many students will have cell phones by multiplying 0.72 times 30 to get 21.6.
+For example, if you are told that 72 percent of all students have cell phones and there are 30 students in the class, you can figure out how many students will have cell phones by multiplying 0.72 by 30 to get 21.6.

 Mental Math Method

-Reduce the fraction by dividing both the top and bottom by the greatest common factor.
-In the above example, divide the top and bottom of 20/100 by 20 to get 1/5.
+Then you can reduce the fraction by dividing both the top and bottom by the greatest common factor.
+In the above example, divide the numerator (20, the top number) and the denominator (100, the bottom number) by 20 to get 1/5.

-Repeat with multiple calculations for problems that have percents that are not simple fractions.
+You can repeat these steps with multiple calculations for problems that have percentages that are not simple fractions.
 For example, when calculating the tip on a bill at a restaurant, you may be trying to find 15 percent of $27.
-Rather than converting 15 percent to 15/100 or 3/20, you can think of it as 1/10 plus half of 1/10 because it is much easier to find 1/10 than 3/20.
-Then you add up 1/10 of $27, which is $2.70, plus half of that, or $1.35, to get a tip of $3.05.
+Rather than converting 15 percent to 15/100 or 3/20, you can think of it as 10/100 or 1/10 and then add half of that, because it is much easier to find 1/10 than 3/20.
+So you would calculate 1/10 of $27, which is $2.70, plus half of that, or $1.35, to get a tip of $3.05.